International Coffee Agreement 2007 - Benefits of membership

 Working towards securing a healthy world coffee economy is therefore important economically and politically in importing countries as well as being desirable from the viewpoint of encouraging sustainable socio-economic development, both to improve living standards in producing countries and to increase markets for goods produced in consuming countries.

-As the only International Commodity Body for coffee, and a respected intergovernmental organization which speaks for both producers and consumers, in consultation with the private sector, the ICO has a focal role to play in channelling international cooperation by almost 80 Government and developing effective political solutions and coffee policy.
+As the only International Commodity Body for coffee, and a respected intergovernmental organization which speaks for both producers and consumers, in consultation with the private sector, the ICO has a focal role to play in channelling international cooperation by almost 80 Governments and developing effective political solutions and coffee policy.
 Its exporting Members account for over 98% of world coffee production and its importing Members are responsible for around 83% of coffee consumption in importing countries.

 A streamlined decision-making structure and low annual membership costs enable Governments to contribute to developing policies on global issues affecting their coffee industries, from sustainability to food safety, coffee quality and market transparency.

-Government relations and close contacts with the private sector: Members are entitled to appoint representatives on the International Coffee Council, which meets twice a year at the ICO headquarters in London to review the coffee market situation and develop coffee policies and priorities.
-Membership also facilitates close contacts with the private coffee sector through the Private Sector Consultative Board, made up of high-level representatives of exporting and importing associations, which advises the Council on matters of real practical relevance to coffee such as positive communication on coffee, food safety and sustainability.
+Government relations and close contacts with the private sector: Members are entitled to appoint representatives on the International Coffee Council, which meets twice a year at the ICO headquarters in London to review the coffee market situation and develop coffee policies and establish priorities.
+Membership also facilitates close contacts with the private coffee sector through the Private Sector Consultative Board, made up of high-level representatives of exporting and importing associations, which advises the Council on matters of real practical relevance to coffee such as positive communication on coffee, food safety and sustainability

 Coffee policy development: Membership allows access to a unique forum where producing and consuming countries can discuss key issues and difficulties relating to international coffee trade, and develop timely policies and solutions.
 For example consideration of contamination from mould formation resulted in a multi-year US$6 million project to reduce mould formation and the incidence of Ochratoxin A (OTA) in coffee.
 This project was designed to increase both the safety of coffee and farming income in the developing world.
 Joint implementation of the 5-year project by the ICO with the Food and Agriculture Organization in Asia, Africa and Latin America has already led to a decline in average OTA intake from coffee in Europe.
 This, in turn, convinced the EU to abandon a proposal to impose a maximum limit for OTA in green coffee, saving the coffee industry in excess of US$100 million annually.
 In the case of the 2000-2004 crisis of low prices in the sector, the ICO developed an approach to improve the world supply and demand balance which included promoting initiatives to increase consumption, improving quality and establishing a diversification programme which could encompass efforts to undertake specific projects to generate complementary earnings for growers, such as the introduction of new crops, without eliminating coffee growing itself.